cezarpedroso/cezarpedroso/README.md

 # 💫 About Me:
-🔭 I’m currently grinding on LeetCode<br>👯 I’m looking to collaborate on any project<br>🤝 I’m open for internship and entry-level positions<br>🌱 I’m currently learning C++ and Apache<br>⚡ Studying History and Philosophy when not coding
+🔭 I’m currently grinding on LeetCode<br>👯 I’m looking to collaborate on any project<br>🤝 I’m open for internships and entry-level positions<br>🌱 I’m currently learning C++ and Apache<br>⚡ Studying History and Philosophy when not coding

 ## 🌐 Socials: